-The PhD program arises from a merging betweeen the PhD program in Information Engineering and the forward PhD program in Mathematical Logic and Bioinformatics.
+The PhD program arises from a merging betweeen the PhD program in Information Engineering and the former PhD program in Mathematical Logic and Bioinformatics.
 Students may choose one research curriculum among

 - Automatic Control and Robotics

 - Electronics, Electrical Engineering and Electronic Measurements H

 - Telecommunications and Telematics Technologies

 The Ph.D. program is administrated by the Department of Information Engineering and Mathematical Sciences (DIISM).The members of the PhD Board belong in large part to DIISM.
 The duration of the course is three years.
 The program is driven by the need of providing future researchers in both academic and industrial environments with the background and methodological skills required to deal with constant scientific and technological innovations.

 This is made possible by the multidisciplinary nature of the DIISM which hosts a multiplicity of scientific skills, research activities, technological laboratories, experimental equipment, well suited for providing students with a stimulating research environment.